 Haunted Places in Arizona

-Most Haunted Areas in Arizona
+Arizona's Most Haunted

-Old hotels, abandoned mines, forgotten towns, these are the haunted places in Arizona.
+Old hotels, abandoned mines, forgotten towns, these are some of the haunted places in Arizona.
 The name of Arizona itself conjures up the Wild West as well as any description you could provide.
 A place full of natural wonders and treacherous terrain.
 Rugged mountains, forbidding canyons, life giving rivers, and scorching deserts.
 Legends and stories of Native American traditions and battles, hidden treasure, scorching heat, old west gunfights, and death.
 Many of the wagons rolling across the Arizona desert never made their destinations.
 The old route to California was filled with crosses of those that perished in the attempt.

 Old played out mines dot the mountains all through the state.
 Some of the miners that worked in those mines never left them.
 Cave-ins, explosions, and pockets of poisonous gas took numerous lives.
 Many people passing by the old mines have heard sounds of pick hitting rock, and even voices coming from the pitch black interior.
 And of course in the days of the old west, many died from the barrel of a gun.
 In more recent times natural disasters, tragedies, and the ever-present heat have taken their toll.